 - 1. Launch MediaStor (Double-click the desktop shortcut, or click Start | Programs | Legato MediaStor). - 2.
-On the left side of the MediaStor Administrator window, select the jukebox entry for your site (located under the Hardware (library) node). - 3.
-Right-click the jukebox entry and choose Manage Media.
+On the left side of the MediaStor Administrator window, select the Tier 2 entry for your site (located under the Hardware (library) node). - 3.
+Right-click the Tier 2 entry and choose Manage Media.